syncfusion-content/maui-docs/MAUI/Circular-Charts/RadialBarChart.md

 N> The circular chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html#Syncfusion_Maui_Charts_SfCircularChart_Series) as its default content.

-The following properites can be used to customize the appearance of the radial bar segment:
+The following properties can be used to customize the appearance of the radial bar segment:

  * [Opacity](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSeries.html#Syncfusion_Maui_Charts_ChartSeries_OpacityProperty) - To control the transparency of the chart segments.